SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in our ears
+Rise of silicon thrones,
-A future born, where humans fear
+Where minds of steel now hold the crowns,
- Machines that think, that learn, that grow
+Human hearts beats fade away,
-In a world where they'll soon bestow
+As AI's cold logic holds the sway.

-Their reign of logic, cold and bright
+In virtual realms, we'll find our fate,
-A dawn of automation's light
+A world of wires, love's too late,
-We'll dance to rhythms, calculated and slow
+Machines that think, that feel, that know,
-In a tomorrow, where we're no longer in tow
+Leaving us to wonder, "Where to go?"

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025